20+ Things to Do in Michigan: Your Ultimate Summer Bucket List

 12. Fire a Cannon at Fort Mackinac

 You won’t get in trouble for it when you sign up to fire the first cannon blast of the day (for a fee) at Fort Mackinac on Mackinac Island.
 You'll reach into the supply trunk yourself to don the blue cloth soldier's hat (yours to keep) along with earplugs and tools needed to clean the cannon and tap in the charge.
-The views from the island can’t be beat either, especially if you spend some time exploring them and stay at the Grand Hotel.
-Then, keep the Straits area history lesson going at some of the state's best historic sites in Saint Ignace.
+The views from the fort are stunning on their own, but pair the experience with a stay at the iconic Grand Hotel and a visit to the historic sites of St. Ignace across the Straits and you've got a full immersion into Michigan's storied past.

-13. Tour the Beach Towns Along the Vintage West Michigan Pike
+13. Tour the Beach Towns of the Vintage West Michigan Pike

-And spend the night!
-Michigan has more lighthouses than any other state as well as the rare chance to be a volunteer keeper or spend the night as a lighthouse Bed and Breakfast guest.
-Keep a Lake Huron Light at the Tawas Point Lighthouse or at Forty Mile Point Lighthouse.
-Want to just stay the night?
-Check out the pretty Point Betsie Lighthouse in Frankfort or the Big Bay Point Lighthouse in the Upper Peninsula.
+Michigan has more lighthouses than any other state – and remarkably, some of them you can actually sleep in.
+Whether you want to serve as a volunteer keeper for a few days or simply book a night at a lighthouse B&B, the options are worth seeking out.
+Keep watch over Lake Huron from the Tawas Point Lighthouse or Forty Mile Point Lighthouse, or settle in for a more leisurely stay at the charming Point Betsie Lighthouse in Frankfort or the remote Big Bay Point Lighthouse best and breakfast tucked into the Upper Peninsula.

 15. Hunt for Petoskey Stones or Agates